Spirent/stc-ansible/README.md

       name: "Device ${item}"
 ```

 Note the `ref:/port[Name=Port 1]`.
-This is a special construct (called a _reference_), which allows the task to reference another object in the data model.
-If the object does not exist, an exception is raised and the playbook stops.
+This is a special construct (called _reference_ later), which allows the task to reference another object in the data-model.
+If the object does not exists, an exception is raised and the playbook stops.

-### Create a Few Emulated Devices - Extensive Way
+### Create a few emulated devices - extensive way

-Creating the emulated device can also be done using the `create` method, but requires configuration of all of the indiviudal properties such as the IP address and Interface stacking:
+Creating the emulated device can alos be done using the `create` method, but requires to configure all of the indiviudal properties such as the IP address and Interface stacking:

 ```yaml
   name: Create 20 blocks of emulated devices